LinearFold/LinearFold/README.md

 https://rna.urmc.rochester.edu/Text/File_Formats.html#SHAPE

 ```
---dangles INT
+--dangles INT or -d INT
 ```
-the way to treat "dangling end" energies for bases adjacent to helices in free ends and multi-loops, (DEFAULT=2)
+the way to treat "dangling end" energies for bases adjacent to helices in free ends and multi-loops, (only supporting 0 or 2, DEFAULT=2)
 --dangles 0, ignores dangling ends
 --dangles 2, dangling energies are added for the bases adjacent to a helix on both sides in any case